Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

-We've made significant strides in enhancing the Collaborative Evolution Index (CEI) as part of our AI Transparency project.
-Here are the key achievements:
+The Collaborative Evolution Index (CEI) has been successfully implemented and integrated into our AI Transparency framework.
+Here are the key features:

 1. **AI Transparency Index Enhancements**:
    - Added granular metrics to assess different aspects of AI transparency.